-What information do I need to provide in Form E?
+What Information Do I Need to Provide in Form E?

 You’ll both be asked to provide details on your income, assets, any pensions you contribute to, and your expenses and outgoings.
-You must fully disclose all assets or income so the court can fairly judge how your finances should be divided after divorce.
-You’ll also provide details of any children and their financial and health needs, and information on any child support maintenance arrangements.
+You must fully disclose all assets or income so the court can judge how your finances should be divided after divorce.
+You’ll also provide details of any children and their financial and health needs, and information about any child support maintenance arrangements.

 Form E requires you to attach documentation to support your declarations, including: